 SILVER analyst rating: Total Bond Market

-Asset Allocation: Use this link to help you decide your fund allocations.
+Asset Allocation: Use this link to help you decide your important stock/bond allocation.

 Fund Placement For Maximum Tax-Efficiency: Place Total Bond Market in a tax-advantaged account.
 Place Total Stock Market and Total International in either a tax-advantaged account or in a taxable account.